GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
-* What are the Capabilities that are supported by the system?
+* What are the capabilities that are supported by the system?
 * What are the external physical entities the system interacts with in the respective context?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the scenarios a system function is utilized in?
 * What is the System Boundary definition?
-* What is the lack / deficiency / gap in current Capability implementation that is addressed with the intended solution?
+* What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What services are expected from external entities?
 * Who are the Stakeholders involved in the intended solution?
 # System Architect